 By 1988 he found himself spending almost all of his time administering his clinics, and very little time doing what he enjoyed most -- improving his marital therapy program.
 So he began turning his clinics over to the counselors who worked with him and the ownership of his last clinic was transferred in 1993.
 Since then, he has written 18 more books and hundreds of articles.

 He and his wife, Joyce, host a daily radio call-in show, Marriage Builders Radio which can be heard on MarriageBuilders.com.
 A smartphone app is also available for this radio program on most phone types.

 He and Joyce have been married for over 58 years and live in White Bear Lake, Minnesota.
-They have two adult children, who are now working with them as marriage coaches, four grandchildren, and four great-grandchildren!
+They have two adult children, who are now working with them as marriage coaches, four grandchildren, and five great-grandchildren!
 Their son, Steve Harley, is also the webmaster, administrator, and co-developer of the internationally followed MarriageBuilders.com, a site that receives over 450,000 unique visitors and over one billion hits per month.